ethereum/fe/docs/src/user-guide/tutorials/auction.md

 0x0000000000000000000000000000000000000000000000056bc75e2d63100000
 ```

-Converting the non zero characters to binary gives the decimal value of your bid (in wei - divide by 1e18 to get the value in ETH):
+Converting the non-zero characters to binary gives the decimal value of your bid (in wei - divide by 1e18 to get the value in ETH):

 ```sh
 cast --to-dec 56bc75e2d63100000